-Why is it important to get blood glucose/diabetes under control during cancer treatment?
+Why is it important to get blood sugar/diabetes under control during cancer treatment?

-High blood glucose matters because it can affect how you feel in yourself (your general wellbeing).
-Some of the symptoms of high blood glucose include:
+High blood sugar matters because it can affect how you feel in yourself (your general wellbeing).
+Some of the symptoms of high blood sugar include:

 Feeling very thirsty, and drinking lots of water